aceeric/ociregistry/README.md

 To achieve this - the server simply uses the file system as the sum total of it's knowledge about the image cache.
 The belief is - this approach should result in high reliability: the registry should be able to sustain normal k8s disruptions like pod evictions of the registry container as long as the underlying persistent storage for the image cache is reliable.

 ## Design

 ![design](resources/design.png)

 The basic usage scenario is:

-1. A client (containerd) pulls an image.
+1. A client (containerd, for example) pulls an image.
 The embedded [Echo](https://echo.labstack.com/) server handles the API calls.
 2. The Echo server delegates to the OCI Registry API handlers to implement the OCI Registry server logic.
-3. If the image is cached on the file system it is provided to the caller.
+3. If the image is already cached on the file system it is provided to the caller.
 4. Otherwise, the API handlers delegate to the embedded [Google Crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md) code.
-To support this, containerd is configured to pass the upstream registry in the `X-Registry` header in step 1.
+To support this, containerd appends a query parameter indicating the requested namespace to all API calls.
 (More on this below.)
-5. The Google Crane code builds the upstream registry URL using the `X-Registry` header value and pulls the image from the upstream as a tarball, returning it to the handler which unpacks it and saves it to the image store.
+5. The Google Crane code builds the upstream registry URL using the namespace value and pulls the image from the upstream as a tarball, returning it to the handler which unpacks it and saves it to the image store.
 6. Independently, a tarball loader runs as a goroutine watching a staging directory on the file system.
 Whenever a tarball appears there it is unpacked and moved to the image store, and then the tarball is deleted.
 This supports initial and incremental manual population of the image cache.

 ## API Implementation